sbtah/dark-search/README.md

-# Tor Scout.
+# Dark Search.
-## what is it? : Tor domain search service.
+## Q: what is it?: An async Tor domain search service.

-Welcome to the Tor Scout!
+Welcome to the Dark Search!
 This is a python-asyncio crawler service/project.
-Built with Django and Celery, it allows users to search for Tor domains while providing information and statistics about them.
+Built with Django and Celery and asyncio.
+It allows users to search for Tor domains while providing information and statistics about them.
 Current focus is to find and identify domains with content related to: Hacking, data bases, selling credentials etc.

 ## Features